kumu/docs/overview/billing.md

 To switch your account to annual billing:
 1. Click on the Workspaces tab in your Dashboard
 2. Click on the workspace you'd like to change the billing frequency for
+3. Make sure to use the button "Add card" to add a credit card, if you hadn't already done so
-3. Click on "Switch to yearly billing and save 20%" below the **Billing** header
+4. Click on "Switch to yearly billing and save 20%" below the **Billing** header.
+You'll be charged immediately.

 ![Switch to annual billing](/images/switch-annual-billing.png)